JitkaT/Project_3/README.md

 **2 arguments**<br>
 These two arguments are required to run the script:<br>
 * URL of the territorial unit: "https://volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=11&xnumnuts=6201"
-* Name of the output file: "vysledky_Benesov.csv"
+* The output file: "vysledky_Benesov.csv"